 There were over 9,000 shared service centers (SSCs) in 2014.
 Availability of qualified and low-cost labor in major developing countries, such as India, China, Lithuania, and the Philippines, is expected to drive SSC establishment.
 Organizations globally are seeking various innovative procedures for continuous improvement in day-to-day dealings coupled with operations performance management programs to extract the highest possible outcome from the SSC units.
 Efficient implementation of SSC has a potential to deliver savings in operational costs and the key outcomes so generated include reduction in operational complexity and improvement in task implementation efficiency.

 Asia Pacific shared services center market by end-use, 2012-2022, (units)

 The complexity linked with the establishment and implementation of SSC framework is expected to challenge market growth.
 In SSC functional entities, the assigned work is performed dynamically across numerous business units.
-The tasks of repetitive nature/routine procedure are dealt by leveraging best practices from multiple task sets.
+The tasks of repetitive nature/routine procedures are dealt with by leveraging best practices from multiple task sets.

 Imminent tax benefits and availability of low-cost educated labor in regions such as Eastern Europe, Latin America, and Asia-Pacific are expected to boost the dynamic location shift of SSC entities to these geographies.
 The Latin American and Asia Pacific regions that deliver cheap labor and high tax relaxation in the present situation are presumed to eventually cut the tax reimbursements and offer cheap labor over the forecast period as they accomplish stable development and better living standards for the average population.